 - Tests for acid reflux

-Treatment of a swallowing disorder depends, to a large extent, on its cause.
+Treatment of a swallowing disorder varies and depends on the cause.
 In some cases, lifestyle changes may be sufficient to alleviate swallowing difficulties.
 These may include alterations to diet and chewing patterns, mindful breathing and swallowing, and the ingestion of plenty of fluids.
 If the swallowing difficulty stems from a foreign object or growth, removal during laryngoscopy or upper endoscopy is necessary.
 Dysphagia that is caused by gastroesophageal reflux (GERD) is most often treated with medication.

 When a swallowing disorder is caused by a motility issue, the esophagus may be dilated or a stent inserted to ease the passage of food.
-BOTOX injections may also be used.
+BOTOX® injections may also be used.
 When neurological ailments are the problem, patients may be trained in new compensatory swallowing techniques.
-Where the patient has serious breathing problems, has sustained significant weight loss, or has complete inability to swallow (achalasia), surgical intervention, or even the insertion of a feeding tube, may be required.
-Surgery for swallowing disorders include: laparoscopic Nissen fundoplication, laparoscopic Heller myotomy and laryngeal suspension surgery.
+Where the patient has serious breathing problems, has sustained significant weight loss, or has the complete inability to swallow (achalasia), surgical intervention, may be required.
+Surgery for swallowing disorders includes:

 Some individuals benefit from a special liquid diet to maintain a healthy weight and avoid dehydration.
 In severe cases, the insertion of a feeding tube may be necessary.